-There is no single diagnostic test to diagnose Alzheimer’s disease.
-At Banner Health our experienced team of neurologists, neuropsychologists, geriatricians and geriatric psychiatrists use a variety of approaches and tools to help make a diagnosis, monitor progression and develop a care plan.
+There is no definitive test for Alzheimer's disease.
+At Banner Health our experienced team of neurologists, neuropsychologists, geriatricians and geriatric psychiatrists use a variety of approaches and tools to help make an Alzheimer's diagnosis, monitor progression and develop a care plan.

 A physical exam and laboratory tests can help identify the cause of symptoms.
 Sometimes, dementia-like symptoms are actually other conditions such as depression, sleep apnea, delirium, side effects of medications, thyroid problems and vitamin deficiencies.

 Alzheimer's symptoms worsen over time, while the rate at which the disease progresses varies and depends on many factors.

 Generally, patients still function independently, including driving, working and socializing.
 People may begin to notice differences in behavior, memory or concentration.
 They may have trouble: